ceylanismail/rally/README.md

 License
 ---

-*rally* is available under the MIT license.
-See the LICENSE file for more info.
+*rally* is available under Apache License Version 2.0.
+See the `LICENSE.md` file for more info.

 Get In Touch
 ---

-If you have questions, feel free to post an issue here on GitHub or just email us at contact@zeplin.io.
+If you have questions, feel free to post an issue here on GitHub or just email us at [rally@zeplin.io](mailto:rally@zeplin.io).